cardano-scaling/alba/README.md

 Here is an alternative graphical representation of how ALBA certificates are produced, using the basic construction.
 We start with a set denote $S_p$ of elements such that each is _unique_ and its availability can be asserted by a verifier through some predicate (called $R$) in the paper.

+> ![NOTE]
+> The $S_p$ set can be smaller than the expected maximum number of elements we want to build a proof on, with a lower bound on $n_p$ the number of expected honest elements.

 ![Initial set](proving-0.jpg)

 The first step is to construct the cartesian product of each element of $S_p$, here called $a$ through $k$, with all the integers lower than some parameter $d$, yielding a set of size $\|S_p\| \times d$